William Farrer

 William James Farrer (3 April 1845 – 16 April 1906) was a leading English Australian agronomist and plant breeder.
-Farrer is best remembered as the originator of the "Federation" strain of wheat, distributed in 1903.
-His work resulted in significant improvements in both the quality and crop yields of Australia's national wheat harvest, a contribution for which he earned the title 'father of the Australian wheat industry'.
+Farrer is best remembered as the originator of the 'Federation' strain (variety) of wheat, distributed in 1903.
+His work resulted in significant improvements in both the quality and crop yields of Australia's national wheat harvest, a contribution for which he earned the title "father of the Australian wheat industry".